 Not only does the park give you beautiful views there are also so many things going on in it too.
 We watched groups of people just form a group and sing together.
 It was beautiful.
 There are people doing aerobics and Tai Chi which they encouraged us to join in with.

-Within Jingshan Park are pagodas, tower and gardens for you to discover.
+Within Jingshan Park are pagodas, towers and gardens for you to discover.

 Other sites to see in Beijing